huggingface/blog/swift-coreml-llm.md

 This is the lowest-level approach and therefore provides maximum control.
 It can still fail for some models (especially new ones), but you always have the option to dive inside the source code and try to figure out why.

 The good news about Llama 2 is that we did the legwork and it now works using any of these methods.
 The bad news is that it _failed to convert_ when it was released, and we had to do some fixing to support it.
-I think it's useful to take a brief look at what happened so you get a taste of what to do when things go wrong.
+We take a brief look at what happened in [the appendix](#appendix-converting-llama-2-the-hard-way) so you can get a taste of what to do when things go wrong.

-### Converting Llama 2 the hard way

-[This is a bit long, but people are interested.
-We could move it to a "Supplementary Material" appendix, or create another blog post later]

-You can safely ignore this section unless you've experienced Core ML conversion issues and are ready to fight :)

-In my experience, there are two frequent reasons why PyTorch models fail to convert to Core ML using `coremltools`:

-- Unsupported PyTorch operations or operation variants

-PyTorch has _a lot_ of operations, and all of them have to be mapped to an intermediate representation ([MIL](https://apple.github.io/coremltools/source/coremltools.converters.mil.mil.ops.defs.html), for _Model Intermediate Language_), which in turn is converted to native Core ML instructions.
-The set of PyTorch operations is not static, so new ones have to be added to `coremltools` too.
-In addition, some operations are really complex and can work on exotic combinations of their arguments.
-An example of a recently-added, very complex op, was _scaled dot-product attention_, introduced in PyTorch 2.
-An example of a partially supported op is `einsum`: not all possible equations are translated to MIL.

-- Edge cases and type mismatches

-Even for supported PyTorch operations, it's very difficult to ensure that the translation process works on all possible inputs across all the different input types.
-Keep in mind that a single PyTorch op can have multiple backend implementations for different devices (cpu, CUDA), input types (integer, float), or precision (float16, float32).
-The product of all combinations is staggering, and some times the way a model uses PyTorch code triggers a translation path that may have not been considered or tested.

-This is what happened when I first tried to convert Llama 2 using `coremltools`:

-[TODO: Screenshot]

-By comparing different versions of transformers, I could see the problem started happening when [this line of code](https://github.com/huggingface/transformers/blob/d114a6b71f243054db333dc5a3f55816161eb7ea/src/transformers/models/llama/modeling_llama.py#L52C5-L52C6) was introduced.
-It's part of a recent `transformers` refactor to better deal with causal masks in _all_ models that use them, so this would be a big problem for other models, not just Llama.

-What the error screenshot is telling us is that there's a type mismatch trying to fill the mask tensor.
-It comes from the `0` in the line: it's interpreted as an `int`, but the tensor to be filled contains `floats`, and using different types was rejected by the translation process.
-In this particular case, I came up with a [patch for `coremltools`](https://github.com/apple/coremltools/pull/1915), but fortunately this is rarely necessary.
-In many cases, you can patch your code (a `0.0` in a local copy of `transformers` would have worked), or create a "special operation" to deal with the exceptional case.
-Our `exporters` library has very good support for custom, special operations.
-See [this example](https://github.com/huggingface/exporters/blob/f134e5ceca05409ea8abcecc3df1c39b53d911fe/src/exporters/coreml/models.py#L139C9-L139C18) for a missing `einsum` equation, or [this one](https://github.com/huggingface/exporters/blob/f134e5ceca05409ea8abcecc3df1c39b53d911fe/src/exporters/coreml/models.py#L208C9-L208C18) for a workaround to make `StarCoder` models work until a new version of `coremltools` is released.

-Fortunately, `coremltools` coverage for new operations is good and the team reacts very fast.

 ### Important lessons learned

-I've followed the process above for some recent models (Llama 2, Falcon, StarCoder), and I've applied what I learned to both `exporters` and the `transformers-to-coreml` space.
+I've followed the conversion process for some recent models (Llama 2, Falcon, StarCoder), and I've applied what I learned to both `exporters` and the `transformers-to-coreml` space.
 This is a summary of some takeaways:

 - If you have to use `coremltools`, use the latest version: `7.0b1`.
 Despite technically being a beta, I've been using it for weeks and it's really good: stable, includes a lot of fixes, supports PyTorch 2, and has new features like advanced quantization tools.
 - `exporters` no longer applies a softmax to outputs when converting text generation tasks.
 We realized this was necessary for some generation algorithms.
 - `exporters` now defaults to using fixed sequence lengths for text models.
 Core ML has a way to specify "flexible shapes", such that your input sequence may have any length between 1 and, say, 4096 tokens.
 We discovered that flexible inputs only run on CPU, but not on GPU or the Neural Engine.
+More investigation coming soon!

 We'll keep adding best practices to our tools so you don't have to discover the same issues again.

 ## Optimization

-TODO.
-Link to the Stable Diffusion posts.
-Mention key-value caching.
-Discrete shapes for Core ML conversion.
+There's no point in converting models if they don't run fast on your target hardware and are respectful with system resources.
+The models mentioned in this post are pretty big for local use, and we are consciously using them to stretch the limits of what's possible with current technology, and understand where the bottlenecks are.

+There are a few key optimization areas we've identified.
+They are a very important topic for us and the subject of current and upcoming work.
+Some of them include:

+- Cache attention keys and values from previous generations, just like the transformers models do in the PyTorch implementation.
+The computation of attention scores needs to run on the whole sequence generated so far, but all the past key-value pairs were already computed in previous runs.
+We are currently _not_ using any caching mechanism for Core ML models, but are planning to do so!
+- Use discrete shapes instead of a small fixed sequence length.
+The main reason not to use flexible shapes is that they are not compatible with the GPU or the Neural Engine.
+A secondary reason is that generation would become slower as the sequence length grows, because of the absence of caching as mentioned above.
+Using a discrete set of fixed shapes, coupled with caching key-value pairs should allow for larger context sizes and a more natural chat experience.
+- Quantization techniques.
+We've already explored them in the context of Stable Diffusion models, and are really excited about the options they'd bring.
+For example, [6-bit palettization](https://huggingface.co/blog/fast-diffusers-coreml) decreases model size and is efficient with resources.
+[Mixed-bit quantization](https://huggingface.co/blog/stable-diffusion-xl-coreml), a new technique, can achieve 4-bit quantization (on average) with low impact on model quality.
+We are planning to work on these topics for language models too!

+For production applications, consider iterating with smaller models, especially during development, and then apply optimization techniques to select the smallest model you can afford for your use case.

 ## `swift-transformers`

 [`swift-transformers`](https://github.com/huggingface/swift-transformers) is an in-progress Swift package that aims to provide a transformers-like API to Swift developers.
 Let's see what it has, and what's missing.

-[TODO: mention swift-coreml-transformers as a reference]

 ### Tokenizers